 Our goal is simple - to provide a platform for these films to get out there and to inspire filmmakers of the future to see what can be accomplished.
 At our 2022 event we were delighted to welcome Bernard Rose, legendary director of 'Candyman' to open the festival with the European premiere of his latest film, 'Traveling Light'.

-This year we have also launched a further strand of the festival - the Emerging Spirit Script to Screen competition, a screenplay competition designed to make a filmmaking teams' short film idea, a reality.
-Together with our partners, we will provide the competition winner with a package of resources that will support them to turn their script into a short film during 2022.
-Their finished short will also be guaranteed a screening at the Spirit of Independence film festival on 30th September 2023.
+We have also launched a further strand of the festival - the Emerging Spirit Script to Screen competition, a screenplay competition designed to make a filmmaking team's short film idea, a reality.
+Together with our partners, we will provide the competition winner with a package of resources that will support them to turn their script into a short film during 2023.
+The finished short will also be guaranteed a screening at the Spirit of Independence film festival on 30th September 2023.
 Last year's winner 'Dead Skin' is currently doing the festival circuit.

 Rising Spirit award: Best achievement for a micro-budget feature film award (budget under £150k)

 Rising Spirit award: Best achievement for a micro-budget short film award (budget under £3k)

 Emerging Spirit Script to Screen Competition: